-When all campus visits have been completed and a search committee ranks the final candidates, the search committee chair should forward their recommendation of the top ranked candidate to the Provost, along with Section III of the EEOC form.

-The Provost will forward the committee's recommendation to the Committee on Appointments and the President for their approval.
+When all campus visits have been completed and a search committee ranks the final candidates, the search committee chair should forward their recommendation of the top ranked candidate to the Provost.
+The Provost will then forward the committee's recommendation to CA for their approval.